Tagliapietra96/logger/README.md

 #### Setting the Log Storage Folder
-By default, the logs are stored in an SQLite database in the current working directory.
+By default, the logs are stored in an SQLite database in the binary directory (if the apllication isn't build the default is the current working directory).
 You can change the storage location with the `Folder` method:
 ```go
 log := logger.New()